fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-08-07】[AsyncFuncAI / deepwiki\-open](https://github.com/AsyncFuncAI/deepwiki-open) - Open Source DeepWiki: AI\-Powered Wiki Generator for GitHub/Gitlab/Bitbucket Repositories  Join the discord: https://discord gg/gMwThUMeme
+* 【2025-08-07】[dzhng / deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 * 【2025-08-05】[homarr\-labs / homarr](https://github.com/homarr-labs/homarr) - A modern and easy to use dashboard  30+ integrations  10K+ icons built in  Authentication out of the box  No YAML, drag and drop configuration
 * 【2025-08-05】[Prat011 / free-cluely](https://github.com/Prat011/free-cluely) - Open Source version of Cluely
 * 【2025-08-05】[usertour / usertour](https://github.com/usertour/usertour) - Usertour is an open\-source user onboarding platform  It allows you to create in\-app product tours, checklists, and surveys in minutes—effortlessly and with full control The open\-source alternative to Userflow and Appcues